RobinTTY/LearningCollection/website/docs/c-sharp/dotnet-versions/dotnet7.md

 sidebar_position: 3
 ---

-This page convers the most important updates introduced in .Net 7 (in my view).
+This page covers the most important changes introduced in .Net 7 (in my view).
 For the full breakdown see the [official documentation](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-7) and [Blog Post Features](https://devblogs.microsoft.com/dotnet/announcing-dotnet-7/) and [Blog Post Performance](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/).

 ## New Features in .Net 7